mrjoelkemp/backbone.metricmanager/readme.md

 			value: 0,
 			engine: 'ga'
 		},
-		facebookShare: {
+		purchase: {
-			category: 'Homepage',
+			itemType: 'hamburger',
-			label: 'Logged-in user',
+			price: 1.50,
 			engine: 'mixpanel'
 		}
 	}

 In the example above, the `twitterShare` action will only be sent to Google Analytics.

-By default, without specifying the engine for actions, the engine will be Google Analytics.
-Mixpanel will be used if google analytics is not found.
+**By default, without specifying the engine for actions, the engine will be Google Analytics.
+Mixpanel will be used if google analytics is not found.**

 #### Registering the view